jaggu-x26/jaggu-x26/README.md

 - 🌱 I’m currently learning **Power BI, Tableau**

-- 👨‍💻 All of my projects are available at <a href="https://jaggu-x26.github.io/Portfolio-Website/">my portfolio</a>
+- 👨‍💻 All of my projects are available at my portfolio

 - 📫 How to reach me: **raijagriti223@gmail.com**